laurentperrinet/Perrinet20PredictiveProcessing/README.md

     the regularity in the shape and motion of visual objects.
 As such, the predictive processing framework offers a unified theory to explain many visual mechanisms.
-However, we still lack a global normative approach unifying those dynamical mechanisms and we will review here some of promising approaches which allow to explain the processing of visual information in the visual hierarchy.
+However, we still lack a global normative approach unifying those dynamical mechanisms and we will review here some of the promising approaches which explain visual information processing in the visual hierarchy.
 First, we will describe Active Inference, that is predictive coding with the ability to actively sample the visual space.
     Then, we will extend this paradigm to the case where information is distributed on a topography, such as is the case for retinotopically organized visual areas.
 In particular, we will compare such models in light of recent neurophysiological data showing the role of traveling waves in shaping visual processing.
 Finally, we will propose some lines of research to understand how these functional models may be implemented at the neural level.
 In particular, we will describe potential models of cortical processing in terms of prototypical micro-circuits.
 These allow to separate the different flows of information, from feed-forward prediction error to feed-back anticipation error.
 Still, the design of such a circuit is still not known and we will review some possible implementations using Spiking Neural Networks.
 author: Laurent Perrinet
 author_info:
 - affiliations: